-- 1. The Dean of Students or designee with support from Campus Safety and Security will go to the area and will ask the group to disperse, or to discontinue the disruptive activities. - 2.
-If the demonstrators fail to disperse or continue with their disruptive behavior, they will be apprised of the consequences of failing to comply with the directive in a specified time frame.
+- 1. Members of F.A.S.T or F.A.S.T Coordinators, with support from Campus Safety and Security, will go to the area and will ask the group to disperse, or to discontinue the disruptive activities. - 2.
+If the demonstrators fail to disperse or continue with their disruptive behavior, the Dean of Students shall respond to apprise the demonstrators of the consequences of failing to comply with the directive in a specified time frame.
 Continued non-compliance may result in College disciplinary action or arrest. - 3.
 If practical, the Dean of Students Support shall consult with the President and Legal Counsel prior to direct intervention. - 4.
 If it is determined that intervention in this type of demonstration should be taken a general statement which includes the following general language should be issued by the Dean of Students or designee with the support of Campus Safety and Security: